__________

 (See: Year 1863, when the battle is renewed.)

 Standing guard in winter would never be much fun.
-(Even on nice days, guard duty is almost always boring.) |
+(Even on nice days, guard duty is almost always boring.)
+Photo from the internet. |

 Snippets from Elizabeth Mardin’s diary, noting a few ordinary events in a Kansas settler’s life (from PrairyErth, 100/203):